RoboKnights-FTC112/FTC-2018-White/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

-## Welcome to the 2018 Rover Ruckus Season!
+## Welcome to the 2020 season of Ultimate Goal!

 This is where you will put your op modes for this season.